mlab817/faqs/src/rice-farmers-financial-assistance-rffa-and-the-financial-subsidies-to-rice-farmers-fsrf/how-many-beneficiaries-were-reached-by-the-rffa-and-the-fsrf.md

 ---
  title: How many beneficiaries were reached by the RFFA and the FSRF?

-tags: ["many","beneficiaries","reached","rffa","fsrf"]

  ---

-### Rice Farmers Financial Assistance (RFFA) and the Financial Subsidies to Rice Farmers (FSRF)
+## Rice Farmers Financial Assistance (RFFA) and the Financial Subsidies to Rice Farmers (FSRF)

-## How many beneficiaries were reached by the RFFA and the FSRF?
+# How many beneficiaries were reached by the RFFA and the FSRF?

  - For RFFA, there are 544,490 rice farmers who benefited from the program while for the FSRF, there are 536,119 claimed transactions across the country.